Mold & Microbial Contamination

 Who Is Responsible

-Under Colorado’s Construction Defect Action Reform Act (CDARA), builders, developers, and subcontractors are responsible for ensuring that homes are constructed to prevent moisture intrusion and resulting damage.
-When they fail to meet these obligations, homeowners may bring claims for property damage, health impacts, and remediation costs.
+Under Colorado's Construction Defect Action Reform Act (CDARA), builders, developers, and subcontractors are responsible for ensuring that homes are constructed to prevent moisture intrusion and resulting damage.

-Liability may also extend to architects, engineers, or product manufacturers if design or material choices contributed to the problem.
-In many cases, mold contamination is also covered under homeowner insurance policies, though insurers frequently attempt to deny or minimize coverage.
+In many cases, mold contamination is also covered under homeowner insurance policies.
+However, insurers frequently attempt to deny or minimize coverage.
+Understanding your homeowners insurance coverage for construction defects can help protect your interests.

 How Hollington Law Firm Can Help

 At Hollington Law Firm, we represent Colorado homeowners dealing with mold and microbial contamination caused by defective construction.
-We work with independent environmental and building envelope experts to identify the moisture source, document the extent of contamination, and determine who is responsible.

 Our goal is to restore both your home and your peace of mind by holding negligent builders accountable for the damage they caused.